Sports Guard Lab from China

 • A customized sports guard, need to make an appointment with the dentist.

 In the case of children, it is usually the parents who arrange for the sports guard to be provided and decide if and when they will be worn.
 Therefore, in order to increase the number of children wearing sports guards, it is necessary to educate parents about the necessity and benefits of using sports guards.
-A recent audit conducted by Eastman Dental Hospital found that in 95% of contact sports performed without a sports brace, the main barrier to using braces is a lack of awareness of their needs.

 It’s also possible that dentists don’t know what type of sports guards to recommend to their patients, resulting in poor protection and poor compliance.
 To ensure maximum protection, dentists should be aware of the importance of capturing the fully functional depth of the groove and the most distal molars when photographing custom sports guards.

-15. What is the difference between a sports guard and a night guard?
+9. What is the difference between a sports guard and a night guard?

 Since both contact sports and grinding can put you at high risk for broken teeth and other oral health problems, you’ll need to talk to your dentist about getting a dental protector that’s right for you.